Outlier management for National Clinical Audits

 HQIP COVID-19 guidance to NCAPOP (audit and CORP) Providers

 Outlier management can help to inform local quality improvement by targeting efforts and monitoring improvement or decline over time.
 All National Clinical Audits in the NCAPOP should:

-2. develop and follow a project-specific outlier policy which should be available publicly on their project webpage.
-This is normally based on the HQIP guidance (see guidance and implementation guides listed below for England and Wales).
+2. Develop and follow a project-specific outlier policy which should be available publicly on their project webpage.
+This is normally based on the HQIP guidance.

 For further information, NCAPOP audits should consult the HQIP Provider Technical Manual.